beloninvv/beloninvv/README.md

 💻 I work as a data scientist at GlowByte

 🤓 Bachelor's degree at the Moscow Institute of Physics and Technology (Applied Mathematics)
-Master's degree at the same place (Сomputer science and Engineering)
+Master's degree at the same institute (Сomputer science and Engineering)

 📫 My contacts